jarmokivekas/tuamk-thesis/doc/overview.md

 a large variety of applications for post-processing.

 Alternatively, the data can be stored in a more compact way using python's native pickle storage.
-This is a In order to collect data over long periods of time,
+This is in order to collect data over long periods of time,

 <!--  CAN IT, THOUGH? -->